-This is one of the great arteries of the heart arising from the outflow tract of the left ventricle to supply oxygenated blood to the body (see figures 104, 105a and 105b)
+Aorta is one of the great arteries of the heart arising from the outflow tract of the left ventricle to supply oxygenated blood to the body (see figure 105b and figure 25).

 Figure 105b